yadlra/CV/README.md

 **Technologies I am familiar with**

-Ruby, JavaScript, Python, Node.js, Swift, Ruby on Rails, Sinatra, Git workflow, CSS, HTML.
+Ruby, JavaScript, Python, Swift, Ruby on Rails, Django, Pygame, Sinatra, CSS, HTML.

 ## Projects
 A selection of projects I have worked on.
 You can find a complete list on my Github(https://github.com/yadlra).